 As we talked through the challenges, process mapping started to show promise as the tool that could find the balance between “getting it right” and “cost effective”.
 Process mapping lets us focus on how documents are used, rather than what the document is.
 First, we identify the processes that are of value to your business, and associate with those, the records that are of value to the process.

 The solution: Records, meet process.

 Let’s take a transactional process as an example.
-The specifics of a transactional process will vary from one business line to the next.
+The specifics of a transactional process will vary from one business line, for instance, kushiebites, to the next.
 The specific steps may be different and the records used and produced throughout these steps will be different.
 However, at a higher level of detail, there are similarities that hold true across nearly all transactional processes.
 They all typically involve four basic steps: Receive request, process request, produce response, and follow-up.
 Further, the documents produced and used along these steps will have significant similarities in value.

 By defining these generic processes for your organization, and defining generic records of business value within them, you can begin rolling-out the model across the whole organization.
 Doing this will provide you with a sound first cut at defining the records of business value across the whole organization, and do so far more efficiently than other methods.

 - Identification of records of business value at a generic level across the whole organization

 - Common approach for defining process types and records